AngeloAntona/MiniLabSynth/README.md

 *  *User Interface Color Theming* &rarr; interfaceColorGradient adjusts the color scheme of various interface elements like knobs, pads, and buttons based on the audio signal's properties.
 #### **Model**
 The Model class acts as the central repository for the application's state, handling the logic for audio parameters, user interactions, and interface changes.
 The main functionalities that this class manages are:
-* *Preset Management* &rarr; setPresets and setPreset are used to manage presets, which are predefined settings for the application. getPresetNames provides a list of available preset names. handleMidiPresetChange changes presets based on MIDI input.
+* *Preset Management* &rarr; setPresets and setPreset are used to manage presets. getPresetNames provides a list of available preset names. handleMidiPresetChange changes presets based on MIDI input.
 * *Instrument Settings* &rarr; Methods like flipSplit, flipMono, flipSust, and flipWheel toggle different modes for instruments (e.g., split mode, mono/polyphonic mode, sustain, wheel control). setWaveform updates the waveform type for different instruments based on user selection.
 * *Knob and Control Pedal Handling* &rarr; updateKnobLevel and handleControlChangeEvent manage changes in knob levels and control changes from the MIDI or touch input. connectPedalKnobs links control pedals to specific knob functions.
 * *Audio Parameter Updates* &rarr; refreshAudioParameters updates the audioModel with the current state of various controls like gain, filter frequencies, delay settings, etc.